arcturus-labs/blog/docs/blog/posts/Roaming_RAG.md

 - Each section is provided a unique 8 digit hex identifier.
 - Each section heading is followed by a guiding comment for the model: `Section collapsed - expand with expand_section("{identifier}")`.

+Splitting up the document like this is not terribly difficult.
+In [these 300 or so lines of code](https://github.com/arcturus-labs/llm-text-assistant/blob/48b71030992301f6d1631f23cfc643dca56835eb/backend/app/routes/api/tools.py), I'm using `markdown_it` to split the doc into sections, give them all a unique identifier, and make it possible to easily access and expand subsections using their identifier.

 ### Backend Implementation

 As our guiding comment implies, we have a tool named `expand_section`.
 It's pretty simple: